You Are Here: Home > Cancer 101 > What Is Cancer?

 • Sarcoma - cancer that begins in bone, cartilage, fat, muscle, blood vessels, or other connective or supportive tissue.

-• Leukemia - cancer that starts in blood-forming tissue such as the bone marrow and causes large numbers of abnormal blood cells to be produced and enter the blood.
+• Leukemia - cancer that starts in blood-forming tissue such as the bone marrow, causing large numbers of abnormal blood cells to be produced and enter the bloodstream.

 • Lymphoma and Myeloma - cancers that begin in the cells of the immune system.